 Today we’d like to introduce you to Lisa Morton.

-Hi Lisa, we’re thrilled to have a chance to learn your story today.
-So, before we get into specifics, maybe you can briefly walk us through how you got to where you are today?
+Hi Lisa, so excited to have you on the platform.
+So before we get into questions about your work-life, maybe you can bring our readers up to speed on your story and how you got to where you are today?